 - Shout-Out: See the South Park Shout Out page for the movie.

-- Silly Reason for War: See Disproportionate Retribution above, only in the South Park universe where war is declared over a movie.
+- Silly Reason for War: See Disproportionate Retribution above; only in the South Park universe is war declared over a movie.

 - Sir Swears-a-Lot:

 - Skewed Priorities: From what we see, most of the American military's planning for the war with Canada seems to revolve around the big USO Show where Terrance and Philip will be executed.
 This comes back to bite them when it becomes clear that Canada, conversely, has been preparing for an actual invasion of the United States.